kin0330/Royal-Christmas-Speeches-Team-H/README.md

 # Linguistic style analysis of Queen Elizabeth II's Christmas speeches
 ## Description
 This project aims to conduct a comprehensive linguistic analysis of Queen Elizabeth II's Christmas speeches.
-By analyzing a dataset consisting of 72 speeches delivered by Queen Elizabeth II from 1952 to 2021, and King Charles III in 2022 and 2023, this project seeks to explore linguistic patterns, content, and changes in her speech style over the years.
+By analyzing a dataset consisting of 72 speeches delivered by Queen Elizabeth II and King Charles III, this project seeks to explore linguistic patterns, content, and changes in her speech style over the years.
 ## Dataset description
 The dataset used for this analysis consists of 70 Christmas speeches from Queen Elizabeth II and 2 speeches from King Charles III.
 The dataset includes transcripts of these speeches, compiled from official sources and archives.
 ## Active Learning Exercise?